ankor-ai/Algorithms/Median-Computation-Large-Data-Problem/README.md

 If there were a way to calculate a "running median" you could save space by only having a batch of real numbers loaded at a time.
 Unfortunately, there’s no way to do an exact running median, but there are ways to do it approximately.

 The [binapprox algorithm](http://www.stat.cmu.edu/~ryantibs/papers/median.pdf) does just this.
 The idea behind it is to find the median from the data's histogram.

+## Example

-As an example, say we have a list of 30 numbers between 7 and 16 and its histogram is:
+Say we have a list of 30 numbers between 7 and 16 and its histogram is:

 <p align="center">
   <img src="./images/bin_approx_diagram.png">